Controllability and diffeomorphism groups on manifolds with boundary: Proof of the controllability results

-Let $M$ be a manifold with boundary.
+Let $M$ be a compact manifold with smooth boundary $\partial M$.
 If $U$ is an open set in $M$, then $C^\infty_{\str}(U,M)$ denotes smooth functions such that $f(U \cap \partial M) = f(U) \cap \partial M$.
-Our results then follow as a consequence of the following lemma. \begin{lemma}[Localization lemma] Let $\scrF$ be a collection of vector fields satisfying the assumptions of Theorem~\ref{th:control}.
-Then for any interior point and a dense subset of the boundary, we have a neighborhood $U$ and an open set $\mathscr{U}$ in $C^\infty_{\str}(U, M)$ of the identity generated by~$\hat{\mathscr{F}}|_{U}$. \end{lemma} Before considering the proof of Lemma~\ref{lemma:nbh}, we will show how it implies our main results on controllability, using an approach mirroring \cite{Agrachev}.
+Our results then follow as a consequence of the following lemma. \begin{lemma}[Localisation lemma] Let $\scrF$ be a collection of vector fields satisfying the assumptions of Theorem~\ref{th:control}.
+Then for any point $x \in M$, we have a neighbourhood $U$ of $x$ and an open set $\mathscr{U}$ in $C^\infty_{\str}(U, M)$ of the identity generated by~$\hat{\mathscr{G}}|_{U}$. \end{lemma} Before considering the proof of Lemma~\ref{lemma:nbh}, we will show how it implies our main results on controllability, using an approach mirroring \cite{Agrachev}.